Updated: Sep 19

 1 - Listen before you dance.

-This may sound obvious, but many people think about everything and don't focus on the music before they start dancing:
+This may sound obvious, but many people think about everything and don't focus on the song before they start dancing:

 "What move I will do first?"

 "Am I smelling good?"

 As soon as you learn a new movement, do it on time!
 Condition your body to execute movements in a rhythmic way.
 You can do it very slow if you want until you develop proper technique, but avoid practicing new movements completely out of time.

 "Should I try to do that cool turn I learned last class?"

 Once you embrace your partner you have a few seconds to synchronize to the song and start dancing, use this time to focus on the music.
 Or even better, as soon as a new song starts to play, focus on it, so when you embrace your partner to start dancing you already have the rhythm in the back of your head.

 2 - Look for rhythm cues on the music.